 7. Pitch presentation and prep

-AI can considerably lighten the burden on your creative team by giving them the freedom to shape the overall vision of a media campaign and focus less on managing the pitch process.
+AI can considerably lighten the burden on your creative team by giving them the freedom to shape the overall vision of a media campaign and focus less on managing the pitch creation process.

-8. Intellectual property validation and legal bandwidth
+9. Intellectual property validation and legal bandwidth

 While agencies have already done much of the groundwork for creating a new pitch, it’s paramount that legal and creative teams validate intellectual property and legal bandwidth to get their concepts past the finish line.

-In addition to adequate employee training, agencies must ensure that any generative AI inputs and outputs stay confined to the agency’s data warehouse to prevent potential IP violations – human inputs should also prioritize safety and privacy-first data architecture.
-Ultimately, while generative AI can flag potential issues, it cannot completely replace human review processes.
-Manual review and legal support will still be necessary.
+In addition to adequate employee training, agencies need to make sure that any generative AI inputs and outputs stay confined to the agency’s data warehouse to prevent potential IP violations.
+Human inputs should also prioritize safety and privacy-first data architecture.

-What’s next for AI and digital advertising?
+What’s next for AI advertising and pitch creation?

 Pitch creation is an indispensable part of agency operations and revenue, but it doesn’t have to come at the expense of limited resources and the creative liberties of agency talents.

 With a projected $1.3 trillion in ad revenue going toward AI-enabled advertising, generative and predictive AI use cases are a promising solution to mitigate pitch creation costs and ease the research, concept creation, and intellectual property validation stages.
-Learn how early AI adoption can optimize agency strategy, business operations, and land you more pitches (for less).